bbugs/DeepFashion/data_manager/preprocess_txt/readme.md

 Cleaning the text on the original json files
 --------------

-- Read the original json file and write a new one with clean text.
+- Read the original json file and write a new json with clean text.
 There is an option to consider an external vocabulary (e.g., zappos).

 - Now we have json files that are aware of the zappos vocabulary to various extents (no_zappos, with_ngrams, only_zappos).
 Other external vocabularies can be used.